 How retail managers can help their employees this Black Friday

 Black Friday is always one of the most anticipated shopping days of the year, along with the weekend that follows it.
-2021 is no different.
-But as we’re all making lists of things we want to buy, and working out our budget - it’s worth sparing a thought for those working in retail.
+This year is no different.
+But as we’re all making lists of things we want to buy, and working out our budget — it’s worth sparing a thought for those working in retail.

 Let’s face it, retail can be a demanding job at the best of times (take it from someone who spent his teenage years working in a ladies fitting room).
 And when Black Friday comes around, the pressure on employees — both physical and mental — can escalate.

 Employee wellbeing has become a much bigger focus these days though, and many retail businesses will be aware of the need to take care of their people.
 It’s not just Black Friday either.
 The Christmas shopping season has already begun, so it’s a high-pressure time.

 If you’re looking for ways to look after your retail employees during this busy period, here’s a few tips that might help.

 The relationship between line managers and their staff is always key, but even more so during a time where employee anxiety levels could be heightened.
 Many of them are probably already thinking about the challenges that lie ahead, such as managing big crowds and demanding customers.

 It’s easy for line managers to be focused on the commercial activities of the business, but their people have to come first.
 A good idea is to have a team huddle at the beginning of each day, but schedule regular check-ins with individual employees through the day.
 Even if it’s just a quick five minute chat, it can provide some structure to what can be a chaotic time.
 Line managers should also be trained to spot the signs of things like burnout and anxiety, so they can be proactive.